erickoch3/udacity-cloud-devops-capstone/README.md

 A call to the url, `http://[url]/get_topics`, will return clusters of Chinese news articles from the database using KMeans clustering from sklearn.

 Our focus is less on the application and more on our deployment process.
 Once you set up CI/CD, it's much easier to make and test changes to eventually reach the full scope!

 #### Pipeline
 https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-blue-green.html

+Prior to pipeline deployment, we set up a Kubernetes (EKS) cluster to host the pods using CloudFormation.

 The blue-green deployment pipeline will consist of the following:
 * Build